Arcachon Bay, sky as horizon

 There are several ways to reach Arcachon Bay.
 You can get there by passing through Bordeaux: both its train station and its airport have frequent connections from major French and European cities.
 Going by car, you can then take the A660 for Arcachon or the D106 for Cap Ferret.
 But the train to Arcachon is the easiest and most relaxed solution.
 You then reach Cap Ferret riding aboard a water shuttle.

-Put on the boots of an oyster farmer
+Follow an oyster farmer

 Our address book